Financial lender cuts third-party fraud by more than 80% with layered detection

 The whole process is also much faster.
-By running the SAS solution in the cloud on Amazon Web Services, Axcess Financial can process loan applications – and apply the necessary fraud screenings – in under three seconds.
+By running the SAS solution on Microsoft Azure, Axcess Financial can process loan applications – and apply the necessary fraud screenings – in under three seconds.
 These real-time decisions lead to a great user experience for customers who need loans quickly.

 Similarly, internal agents can quickly investigate claims of identity fraud in five minutes, which previously took several hours.
 “By using SAS to see how users authenticate, we can determine if someone is attempting credit cleanup or debt avoidance versus having their identity stolen,” Butterfield says.
 “This turns out to be the case in about 70% of claims.”